 That African lion B&W fine art photograph shows the Lion standing in grassland.
 That impressive male Lion in this black and white photograph is doing the flehmen behavior.
 The flehmen behavior is a behavioral response of a male Lion when he picks up the scent of a Lioness.
 In this case, this male Lion smells the Lionesses of his pride further away from him.
 The flehmen behavior looks like snarling, like in this photograph with raising the head while doing so.

 When we arrived at this place late afternoon, we saw five African Lionesses and their seven cubs.
 They were in the grassland walking towards the Etosha salt pan.
 The African Lions came out of the shade of several bushes.
 One impressive Lion of the pride was following the pride a bit further but stopped to look back at his mate.
 It seemed that his mate still needed a bit of time to wake up from the usual day of sleep.
 Most likely, he was still under the bushes in the shade to stretch.
 It took quite a while until we were able to see the second male Lion in the free open grassland.

 African Lion, Panthera leo is in the IUCN list categorized to be vulnerable.

-Explore more B&W African Lion photographs in our predators’ portfolio, similar to that of the African Lion standing in the grassland.
-Discover our Black and White wildlife photographs in our fine art photography portfolio.
+Explore more B&W African Lion photographs in our blog post, similar to that of the African Lion standing in the grassland.
+Discover our beautiful black and white pictures in our fine art photography portfolio.
 All our nature photographs you can buy as fine art prints or license.